 There are two other approaches to modeling ambiguity averse preferences in dynamic settings.
-One approach deals with recursive extensions (e.g., Epstein and Schneider [11], MMR [34], KMM [29]), while the other posits dynamic inconsistency and adopts (either explicitly or implicitly) assumptions, such as backward induction (e.g., Siniscalchi [50]) or naive ignorance of the inconsistency, to pin down behavior.
-We discuss them with related literature in Section 6, but want to mention here that in both of these approaches updating is independent of the ex-ante contingent plan and feasible set of acts, thus neither approach delivers dynamically consistent updating.
+One approach deals with recursive extensions (e.g., Epstein and Schneider [2003], MMR [2006b], KMM [2009], Hayashi [2009]), while the other posits dynamic inconsistency and adopts (either explicitly or implicitly) assumptions, such as backward induction (e.g., Siniscalchi [2009]) or naive ignorance of the inconsistency, to pin down behavior.
+We compare them with our approach in some detail in Section 6, but want to mention here that in both of these approaches updating is independent of the ex-ante contingent plan and feasible set of acts, thus these approaches cannot deliver dynamic consistency for many events.

-The fact that dynamically consistent updating of preferences that are not expected utility requires dependence on more than just the conditioning event was recognized by Machina [30] and McClennen [31].
+The fact that dynamically consistent updating of preferences that are not expected utility requires dependence on more than just the conditioning event was recognized by Machina [1989] and McClennen [1990].
 Such updating is referred to as non-consequentialist.
-Machina [30] proposed a dynamically consistent update rule in the context of preferences over objective lotteries, and this was later adapted by Machina and Schmeidler [32] to satisfy dynamic consistency and closure for probabilistically sophisticated preferences over acts.
+Machina [1989] proposed a dynamically consistent update rule in the context of preferences over objective lotteries, and this was later adapted by Machina and Schmeidler [1992] to satisfy dynamic consistency and closure for probabilistically sophisticated preferences over acts.6